aelder/VerusServicesSetup/ElectrumX.md

 # ... a lot of output from wget and sadly no clear conclusion notice
 ```

 Use the supplied script to download and unpack the latest bootstrap into the default data directory.
-Watch for and fix any occuring errors until you can be sure you successfully got, checksum-verified and unpacked the latest bootstrap into the default Verus data directory location.
+Watch for and fix any occurring errors until you can be sure you successfully got, checksum-verified, and unpacked the latest bootstrap into the default Verus data directory location.

 ```bash
 fetch-bootstrap